ge-high-assurance/VERDICT/tools/verdict/README.md

 2. Expand Maven in the list of import wizards and select the Maven -> Existing Maven Projects wizard.
 Press the Next button.

-3. Enter this directory's path as the Root Directory or click the Browse... button and navigate to this directory using a file chooser dialog.
+3. Click the Browse... button and use the file chooser dialog to navigate to either this directory or the tools directory (depending on whether you want to import just the VERDICT plugin's modules or all VERDICT modules).
 If done correctly, you should see this directory's set of pom.xml files listed under Projects.
 Press the Finish button.

 4. Once your Eclipse IDE finishes importing our VERDICT plugin sources, these projects will have thousands of build errors in your workspace.
 This is normal since your Eclipse IDE will be missing some necessary OSATE and other Eclipse APIs so your Eclipse IDE doesn't know where to find these APIs yet.

-5. To make these build errors go away, you need to open our target definition file in Eclipse and set it as your Eclipse IDE's current target platform.
-In the Package Explorer pane, expand the verdict working set, expand the com.ge.research.osate.verdict.targetplatform project, and double click the com.ge.research.osate.verdict.targetplatform.target file to open it in the Eclipse editor window.
+To make these build errors go away, you will need to open our target definition file in Eclipse and set it as your Eclipse IDE's current target platform.

+5. In the Package Explorer pane, expand the verdict working set, expand the com.ge.research.osate.verdict.targetplatform project, and double click the com.ge.research.osate.verdict.targetplatform.target file to open it in the Eclipse editor window.

+6. Click on "Set as Target Platform" in the upper right corner.
-6. Eclipse will need to spend some time resolving the target definition file and downloading the OSATE and other Eclipse APIs from update sites.
-Wait for it to finish, then click on "Set as Target Platform" in the upper right corner.
-Eclipse will rebuild the VERDICT projects again and the build errors should go away.
+   Eclipse will spend some time resolving the target definition file and downloading the OSATE and other Eclipse APIs from update sites.
-   Please note that if you have other projects in your workspace besides our VERDICT plugin sources, you may have to close these projects first in case they get some build errors because you will be changing the target platform they were built against before.
+   Please note that if you have other projects in your workspace besides our VERDICT plugin sources, you may want to close these projects first because you will be changing the target platform they were built against before and they may get some build errors due to incompatible API versions.

+7. Just setting the target platform isn't always enough to make all the build errors go away.
+To force Eclipse to delete all the build errors and rebuild the VERDICT projects again using the new target platform, select all the VERDICT projects in the Package Explorer pane, right click on one of the VERDICT projects, and select Maven -> Update Project... from the popup menu.
+Click the OK button in the Update Maven Project dialog to start the rebuild, and then all the errors in the Problems tab should be gone after the rebuid finishes.
+Some warnings will be left, but that's expected since we haven't fixed all warnings in either Maven or Eclipse.

 Now you can start developing our VERDICT plugin sources and making changes to them.
 You can launch a runtime Eclipse instance directly